minprog/project/flask/finance/finance.md

     $ export API_KEY=value

 where `value` is that (pasted) value, without any space immediately before or after the `=`.
 You also may wish to paste that value in a text document somewhere, in case you need it again later.

+Additionally, we need to make sure that all required packages are installed successfully, before we can run the distribution code.

+Run

+    $ python3 -m pip install -r requirements.txt

+to make sure all of the necessary Python packages (Flask for instance) are installed.

 ### Running